dommert/git-fu/README.md

-Demo-Repo
+Git-Fu
 ===================

-This is a Demo Repository to help learn Git
+Git-Fu is a demo repo you can fork all night long!
+Help expand the *story of git*
+Show of how mighty your Git-Fu is and contribute to the project

 ## Instructions
 * *FORK* the Repo